mtp000/techtonica-assignments/assignments/contact-app/README.md

   * Any modifications needed to be made to files/folders
   ### Executing Program
   #### Setting Up Database
+  1. Go to file db-connection and change user and password as required to access psql.
-  1. Open postgres terminal with command ```psql```
+  2. Open postgres terminal with command ```psql```
-  2. With the command below, run the dq.sql file that will create a databse called contacts and a table called contacts.
+  3. With the command below, run the dq.sql file that will create a databse called contacts and a table called contacts.
 The file will autopopulate with 3 sample contacts. ```\i db.sql```

 ## Help